strosz/com.northernrogue.cccp.spacetimedbserver/README.md

 🌌 **Local, Custom Remote or Maincloud**
    - Use your server mode of choice.
    - Quickly start developing using SpacetimeDB with local Docker or WSL then publish the exact same project to a remote custom server or Maincloud.
-Docker CLI is multiplatform with Windows, Linux or MacOS supported.
+The Docker environment is multiplatform with Windows, Linux or MacOS supported.

 🚀 **Silent Server and One-Click Server Management**
    - Start your server silently in a second.